bird-house/birdhouse-deploy/.github/CONTRIBUTNG.md

 3. Contributions will trigger a test suite that must successfully pass before being reviewed.
 4. Contributions must be reviewed by at least one organization and possibly more than one organization depending on the impact of the contribution.
 5. The reviews must be rigorous while respecting the initial scope.
-6. Each organization wishing to review has the duty to do so within a reasonable period of time (7 days) or to indicate its intention to do so later with reasonable reasons (e.g., vacation).
+6. Each organization wishing to review the changes has the duty to do so within a reasonable period of time (7 days) or to indicate its intention to do so later with reasonable reasons (e.g., vacation).
 After this time, its implicit support will be considered.
-It will be assumed that the organization agrees to the changes and there will be a merge without further notice.
+It will be assumed that the organization agrees to the changes, and they will get merged without further notice.
 7. Each organization maintains a fork for its production allowing it to deploy the platform at its own pace.
+It also allows to self-manage the production fork contribution permissions and develop feature branches.
 8. Each organization is responsible for keeping its production fork up to date with the main branch to avoid discrepancies.
 9. If patches or contributions are made directly in the production fork, they must also be ported and approved in the main branch (no code that does not exist in the main branch should exist in a production fork).
 10. The main branch will contain the official versions of PAVICS that will evolve according to semantic versioning.
 These versions should be used by the organizations.